chaaransen/recursive-encoder-decoder/README.md

 const base64 = require('recursive-encoder-decoder');
 let str = "Hello world";

-let encodeStr = base64.encodeRecursive(str, 10, 'ascii', true);
+let encodeStr = base64.encodeRecursive(str, 10, 'ascii', false);
-let decodeStr = base64.decodeRecursive(encodeStr, 10, 'ascii', true));
+let decodeStr = base64.decodeRecursive(encodeStr, 10, 'ascii', false);

 if(str === decodeStr){
 console.log("Encoding Decoding in Recursion");
 }
 ```
-> '10' is the no of iterations of encoding/decoding to perform on String 'str' with input/output in 'ascii' encoding
+> '10' is the no of iterations of encoding/decoding to perform on String 'str' with input/output in 'ascii' encoding (default)
+> 'false' here is an optional parameter to not print the encoding/decoding at each stage to console.

 License